 Las Vegas used to be the land of buffets.
 Every casino used to offer them as a way to draw in customers, who would then spend lots of money gambling.
 They used to be terribly cheap.
 That’s no longer the case.
 Every casino still has a buffet, but the majority of them are extremely expensive.
 Even a cheap buffet like the Luxor’s is $20 for dinner, with most of the better ones averaging around $30.
 I think the only reason why they can get away with those prices is that most of the restaurants on the strip are grossly overpriced, going off the strip requires a car, an expensive taxi drive or an uncomfortable bus ride.
 They have you.

-All that said, I sort of wanted to go to a buffet during our trip to Vegas.
-I got a 2-for-1 buffet offer with my MGM Grand room, but the MGM buffet gets such terrible reviews that I didn’t want to try it even at the reduced priced.
+All that said, I sort of wanted to go to a buffet during our 2011 trip to Vegas.
+I had gotten a 2-for-1 buffet offer with my MGM Grand room, but the MGM buffet gets such terrible reviews that I didn’t want to try it even at the reduced priced.
 I decided upon trying the Spice Market Buffet mostly because it was at the Planet Hollywood hotel, where I wanted to go to check the “rainstorm” attraction, and because at $23 after a $5 off coupon I found online, it wasn’t terribly priced.
 Plus it got decent reviews.
 In all, it wasn’t a bad choice.
-The food ranged form OK to good and given the prices in Las Vegas it wasn’t a bad value.
+The food ranged from OK to good and given the prices in Las Vegas it wasn’t a bad value.

 The Spice Market Buffet portrays itself as an international buffet, and while the food stations are arranged by cuisine (“seafood”, “American”, “Italian”, “Asian”, “Mexican”, “Middle Eastern”, “bread & salads” and “desserts”), in reality all the “ethnic” food are American favorites from other cuisines.
 For example, Mexican food included fajitas, tortilla chips and guacamole – not a mole poblano or a pollo al pibil.
 Similarly, there was no chance you’d encounter a Persian stew or Syrian kibbeh at the Middle Eastern station: hummus, pita bread and a chicken curry was more like it.
 Still, there was a lot of food, much more than anyone could possibly sample on just one visit.

-Many of the other dishes were less successful, however.
-Linguini with a garlic butter sauce lacked flavor, though my 9-yo liked it.
+Among the things we sampled and failed in our visits were a linguini with a garlic butter sauce lacked flavor, though my 9-yo liked it.
 The meatballs were too dry and not worth the calories.
 The sauce on the chicken marsala was nice enough, but the chicken was so dry as to make it inedible.
 The beef on both an Asian stir fry and Mexican beef fajitas was also dry and tough, though the flavors were OK.
 The guacamole had been clearly mixed with some extender.
+The crab legs were very, very dry.
+A crab-stuffed-sole had been left for too long under the heat lamps and had become too tough.

 Spice Market Buffet